5 Reasons Why Your PPC Leads Are Not Converting

 Sometimes making simple shifts to the target audience in Search campaigns can yield effective results.

-For example, say your campaign is bidding on the term “industrial double-sided tape”.
+For example, say your campaign is bidding on the term “industrial double-sided tape” with no audience or demographic parameters.

-While your audience is likely a B2B manufacturer, a query like that is bound to get many consumer impressions and clicks.
+Even if you know your audience is likely a B2B manufacturer, a query like that is bound to get many consumer impressions and clicks.

 Why?